zrnorth/RCs/README.md

-These are my default RC files for setting up a new OSX machine.
-Over the years I've changed my preferences, so make sure to read this for the most up-to-date setups.

 This is for setting up a new OSX installation.
 I stopped including info about IDEs, because it can get long and changes all the time anyways.
 My old MacVim setup and files are left here for posterity, in the `old/` folder.
 Keep in mind they will only work with Powerline fonts for Inconsolata (free fonts that are just one quick google away.)

 Steps for a new OSX installation: